-In addition, the Rural Health Network Development Planning program requires the following:
+In addition, the Rural Health Network Development Planning Program requires all applicants include the following:

 Please provide a budget narrative justification that explains the amounts requested for each line item in the budget.
 The budget narrative should specifically describe how each item supports the achievement of proposed objectives.
 The budget period is for one (1) year.
-Line item information must be provided to explain the costs entered in the SF-424A.
+Line-item information must be provided to explain the costs entered in the SF-424A.
 Thoroughly describe how each item in the "other" category is justified.
 The budget narrative MUST be concise.
 Do NOT use the budget narrative to expand the project narrative.